espresso/espresso/docs/CRUD.md

     - options_users

-**IMPORTANT!** The common pitfall here is to define a method that will override the actions created by crudifier.
+**IMPORTANT!** When you need to override some CRUD action, define it using the corresponding verb.<br>
+Verbless actions will have no effect cause **verbified actions has priority over verbless ones, regardless definition order**:

 ```ruby
 class App < E